Brand Names:

 Enrofloxacin (Baytril)

-Enrofloxacin (Baytril) is a fluroquinolone, broad-spectrum antibiotic which is useful for treating a wide range of bacterial infections.
-Baytril is the veterinary-labeled form of ciprofloxacin, which is the equivalent drug used for humans.
+Enrofloxacin (Baytril) is a fluroquinolone, broad-spectrum antibiotic which is well tolerated in birds and useful for treating a wide range of bacterial infections.
+Enrofloxacin is the veterinary-labeled form of ciprofloxacin, which is the equivalent drug used in humans.

 In the United States, Enrofloxacin is available by prescription only, meaning that you will need to obtain it through your veterinarian who will prescribe it "extra-label" to poultry kept as pets.
-Since this drug is a fluoroquinolone-class antibiotic, it is not approved for use in poultry that are not kept as pets.
+Since this drug is a fluoroquinolone-class antibiotic, it is not approved for use in birds who are not kept as pets.

-Caution: May cause muscle necrosis and pain at the injection site if given IM.
+Caution: Enrofloxacin may cause muscle necrosis and pain at the injection site if given IM.
 Repeated IM injections are not recommended.
 Birds taking this medication should be concurrently monitored for signs of secondary infections and sour crop.

 Storage/Stability: Unless otherwise directed by the manufacturer, enrofloxacin tablets should be stored in tight containers at temperatures less than 30°C. Protect from strong UV light.